 memorials, who claim that the award was made in the hope of attracting a $25 million

 gift from the Chinese Government, an allegation denied by the Foundation.
 Some

-Asian Americans have objected for the reason that China does not follow the ideals
+Asian Americans have objected for the reason that China does not follow the ideals of

-closely with Jon Onye Lockard and Ed Hamilton, both of whom are African American.
+Jon Onye Lockard and Ed Hamilton, both of whom are African American.